-The convertible bonds contain an embedded conversion feature which is bifurcated from the bond.
+The convertible bond contained an embedded conversion feature which was bifurcated from the bond.
 The changes in the fair value of the embedded conversion feature are recorded in other income in the income statement.
 Unrealized gains and losses of the bond are excluded from earnings and reported as a separate component of stockholders' equity, net of deferred income taxes.

 On May 14, 2013, CybAero effected a reverse stock split whereby every 10 shares of CybAero were converted into 1 share.
-All amounts discussed as of April 30, 2014 and 2013 reflect this reverse stock split.
+All amounts discussed as of April 30, 2014 reflect this reverse stock split.